CenturyLinkCloud/PublicKB/CenturyLink Private Cloud on VMware Cloud Foundation/General/cpc-metrics.md

 7.	cpu.usage.maximum
 8.	disk.used.latest

-There are also four (4) different time Periods to choose from:
+There are also four (4) different time periods to choose from:

 1. 1/2 Hour
 2. Hour